California's Guide to Conditional Use Permit

 Take the Next Step

-If you’re ready to advance your project, contact Strom Permit for a complimentary 30-minute consultation.
+If you’re ready to advance your project, contact Strom Entitlement Permitting PM for a complimentary 20-minute consultation.
 Our land use professionals will assess your situation, identify the path to approval, and explain how we can streamline the CUP process for your specific project.

 Don’t let incomplete knowledge or procedural missteps derail your development plans.
-Partner with professionals who understand California land use law and can navigate the regulatory system effectively.
+Partner with professionals who understand land use regulations and can navigate the governmental system effectively.